veaba/veaba/README.md

   - Developing A prosonal blog.
   - Developing A note system,all system are operational.
   - Developing Some tools.
-- ⚡ Fun fact: Everything is just begain.
+- ⚡ Fun fact: Everything is just begin.
 <!--
 **veaba/veaba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.